APPENDICES

 It was unusual for an Acadian couple to remain childless.

-Wall of Names, 36, 41, spells Guillaume's family name HAMONT & Ignace's family name AMOND, but the spelling of the name in Robichaux's studies of the Acadians in France, on the passenger lists of Le St.-Rémi & L'Amitié, & in the Lafourche censuses, make it clear that they were members of the same family, the HAMONs.
+Wall of Names, 36, 41, spells Guillaume's family name HAMONT & Ignace's family name AMOND, but the spelling of the name in Robichaux's studies of the Acadians in France, on the passenger lists of Le St.-Rémi & L'Amitié, & in the Lafourche censuses are HAMON.
 But how was Guillaume kin to Ignace?
 The sources I have found do not say.
+Was Guillaume even Acadian, or was he a Frenchman who married into an Acadian family, & that is why he emigrated to LA?

 03. Wall of Names, 41, calls him Ignace AMOND; <perso.orange.fr/froux/St_malo_arrivees/5bateaux.htm>, Family No. 46, calls him Ignace HAMON, frère de Joseph, & lists him with the family of Pierre BLANCHARD & Francoise BROS; Robichaux, Acadians in St.-Malo, 442, Family No. 492; Robichaux, Acadians in Châtellerault, 53, Family No. 103; Robichaux, Acadians in Nantes, 83, Family No. 156.
 See also Robichaux, Bayou Lafourche, 1770-98, 32, 121, 164.